How to Hike Wolf Run North from Columbus

 Is Wolf Run North suitable for beginners?

 Yes.
 The main loop is 3.2 miles with gentle elevation and well-marked trails.
-It’s ideal for those new to hiking or looking for a low-intensity nature experience.
+Its ideal for those new to hiking or looking for a low-intensity nature experience.

 Are dogs allowed on the trail?